Massive California waves injure some onlookers and bring flooding, treacherous beach conditions up the West coast – KION546

 Despite safety warnings, the massive waves are a welcome sight to surfers hungry to tackle the legendary swells at Mavericks Beach, about 25 miles south of San Francisco.

-Pro surfers and spectators flocked to the beach on Thursday for a competition known for having some of the biggest waves in the world, CNN affiliate KGO reported.
+Pro surfers and spectators flocked to the beach on Thursday for a competition at the site known for having some of the biggest waves in the world, CNN affiliate KGO reported.

 Local resident Ion Banner told the affiliate that surfers from Brazil, Tahiti and Hawaii were out in the water.
 “It’s pretty gnarly, it’s super big,” he said.